 Today, sport fishing is a major component of the area's tourism economy.

-However, commercial fishing played an important role in the development of communities along the Georgian Bay and Lake Huron shoreline.
+Commercial fishing played an important role in the development of communities along the Georgian Bay and Lake Huron shoreline.

-In 1857, the colonial government passed the Fishing Act, which "shifted the commercial fishery from a public right to one vested in the crown".
+In 1857, the colonial government passed the Fishing Act, which "shifted the commercial fishery from a public right to one vested in the crown."

-In 1859, William Gibbard (who, 14 years earlier, had supervised the initial settlement of Meaford) was named to oversee the industry on Lake Huron, Georgian Bay and Lake Superior.
+In 1859, William Gibbard (who, 14 years earlier, supervised the initial settlement of Meaford) was named to oversee the industry on Lake Huron, Georgian Bay and Lake Superior.

 Gibbard, not unlike other government officials of that era, ignored the native community's demands to continue their traditional ways.

-He issued licenses without their con-sent, believing that they were better off "attending to their farms instead of dabbling in the fisheries."
+He issued licenses without their consent, believing that they were better off "attending to their farms instead of dabbling in the fisheries."

-The growth of the Canadian and American markets meant an increased demand for fresh and salted fish and had a huge impact on the Georgian Bay fishing industry.
+The growth of the Canadian and American markets meant an increased demand for fresh and salted fish had a huge impact on the Georgian Bay fishing industry.

 Whitefish was the species most in demand in the Canadian market.

 Ninety-two percent of the fish taken from Georgian Bay were either Whitefish or Lake Trout.